aoout/Netease_Arrange/README.md

 # RoadMap

 - [x] Automatically complete the transfer of membership format.

+Put the exe file with transcoding function into `.netease_arrange` folder under the user folder, and rename it to `converter.exe`.
+This project does not directly provide transcoding function.

 - [ ] Using the meta information and name of the playlist, create a rule to determine if it should be considered.
 - [ ] Using the meta information and name of the playlist, create a rule to add hierarchy beyond playlists